 Cantilever umbrellas come in a variety of shapes, including round (hexagonal and octagonal), square, and rectangular options.
 Most umbrellas range from 6 feet to 13 feet in diameter to provide ample cover from the sun.

 High-quality cantilever umbrellas are made from durable materials to withstand sun, rain, and wind.
-Specifically, the canopy should block UV rays to protect from the sun and be water-resistant if a summer shower rolls over.
-To maintain both the look and overall sturdiness, look for an umbrella with a fade-, weather-, and mildew-resistant canopy as well as a rust-resistant frame.
+Specifically, the canopy should block UV rays to protect it from the sun and be water-resistant if a summer shower rolls over.
+For good looks that last and overall sturdiness, choose an umbrella with a fade-, weather-, and mildew-resistant canopy as well as a rust-resistant frame.

 Common cantilever canopy fabrics include acrylic, Sunbrella, polyester, and olefin.